 To match the experience of a regular VPN user, we ran the speed tests on a wireless connection using two test machines (a MacBook Pro and a Windows laptop).
 We connected on VPN servers located all over the World at various distances from our location.

 Also, we have tried to avoid answering the question: Is the WireGuard client app better than the OpenVPN app?
-Thus, we decided to proceed using VPN apps that offer access to both protocols (provided by NordVPN, Mullvad, PrivateInternetAccess, IVPN, and StrongVPN) and have (almost) the same conditions for WireGuard and OpenVPN.
+Thus, we decided to proceed using VPN software that offer access to both protocols (provided by NordVPN, Mullvad, PrivateInternetAccess, IVPN, and StrongVPN) and have (almost) the same conditions for WireGuard and OpenVPN.

 The testing process consisted of the following steps: